Small plane clips truck, embedding landing gear in trailer

 Truck driver Russ Street pulled over at the airport, thinking he might have blown a tire, and saw a small tire sticking out of the top of his trailer.

-State police said it's unclear why the plane was coming in low.
+State police say it's unclear why the plane was coming in low.
 They say the pilot, 71-year-old John Randall, was out for a short practice flight.

 Investigators from the Federal Aviation Administration are expected to arrive Wednesday.